naturalis/arise-sequencing-nanopore/README.md

 and were provided as one zip folder (fastq_pass-20210927T115415Z-001.zip) containing 367 gzipped fastq files.
 The reason for creating this number of fastq.gz files seems to be a cut-off of thousand reads per file; BLAST searches on random reads of some of these gzip files showed representatives of each of the three datasets (ie. the data still have to be demultiplexed).
-For the marine and insect samples partial COI amplicons (~300 nt and ~658 nt, respectively) were used; for the fungal samples consist of (variable length, non protein coding) ITS sequences (~700-900 nt).
+For the marine and insect samples partial COI amplicons (~300 nt and ~658 nt, respectively) were used; the fungal samples consist of (variable length, non protein coding) ITS sequences (~700-900 nt).
 The total number of reads is 365.218

 `unzip fastq_pass-20210927T115415Z-001.zip`\